enzo-project/enzo-e/doc/source/devel/param.rst

 2. Modify the pup routine of :cpp:class:`!EnzoMethodHeat` and the ``PUP::able`` migration constructor to properly handle the newly added member-variable

 3. Modify the main constructor of :cpp:class:`!EnzoMethodHeat` to initialize ``my_param_`` based on the value parsed from the parameter file.

-   The constructor of :cpp:class:`!EnzoMethodHeat` is passed a copy of an instance of :cpp:class:`!ParameterGroup`, in an argument ``p``.
+   - The constructor of :cpp:class:`!EnzoMethodHeat` is passed a copy of an instance of :cpp:class:`!ParameterGroup`, in an argument ``p``.
-   To access the value specified in the parameter-file, you would probably invoke one of the following expressions (based on the expected type of the parameter):

-   - ``p.value_logical("my_param", false)`` if the parameter is expected to specify a boolean value and if it defaults to a value of ``false`` when the parameter is not specified.

-   - ``p.value_integer("my_param", 7)`` if the parameter is expected to be an integer and if it defaults to a value of ``7`` when the parameter is not specified.

-   - ``p.value_float("my_param", 2.0)`` if the parameter is expected to be a floating-point value and if it defaults to a value of ``2.0`` when the parameter is not specified.

-   - ``p.value_string("my_param", "N/A")`` if the parameter is expected to be a string and if it defaults to a value of ``"N/A"`` when the parameter is not specified.

-   In all of these cases, ``"my_param"`` is internally understood to be the last part of a full parameter-name.
-   We will discuss this down below in more detail, but for the sake of this example, it's generally expanded to ``"Method:heat:my_param"``.
+   - In the simplest case, you might use one of the methods described :ref:`here <basic-parameter-access-api>` to access the value specified in the parameter-file, and store the result in ``my_param_``.

-   Alternative logic may be needed to the above expressions in slightly more sophisticated cases (for example if the parameter expects a list of values or if you want to abort the program if the parameter can't be found).
+   - Alternative methods of ``p`` or more advanced logic (than a simple assignment) may be needed in slightly more sophisticated cases (for example if the parameter expects a list of values or if you want to abort the program if the parameter can't be found).

 ==============================
 Design Overview (new approach)